 |Stephen J. Lee|

 I am a PhD Student in the SLI group and the MIT Energy Initiative's Universal Energy Access Lab.
-I'm interested in building probabilistic models for spatial processes.
+I'm interested in probabilistic models for spatial processes and energy systems analysis.

 |Vadim S. Smolyakov|